 - A baseline study of the area receiving the non-native plantings - For each non-native species, at least 10% of the plantings should be monitored.
 Effort should be given to choose monitoring sites with a variety of ecological conditions. - Monitoring should be performed after at least a full growing season and once within 5 years of planting establishment.
 Long-lived species may require longer monitoring periods - Opportunities for efficient monitoring techniques should be applied when possible such as remote sensing or photo monitoring, both of which can be effective in showing change in plant community composition.
-This should be used to supplement, not replace on the ground monitoring. - The Non-Native Plant Monitoring Template should be used or adapted as needed for all studies and monitoring efforts. - Any spatial information collected in association with these plantings should be housed in a central location such as FIMS.
+This should be used to supplement, not replace on the ground monitoring. - The Non-Native Plant Monitoring Form (attached) should be used or adapted as needed for all studies and monitoring efforts. - Any spatial information collected in association with these plantings should be housed in a central location such as FIMS. - Monitoring should be carried out by the non-native planting proponent(s) or district staff where the planting is located.
+Monitoring results should be reported to Ecological Services Section, to compile the information for FSC reporting.